-^{}Note: out-to-out width for the replacement bridge does not include the rail diagonal.
+Note: out-to-out width for the replacement bridge does not include the rail diagonal.
+Note: Historic bridge information taken from 2007 HABS/HAER Documentation.

-The overall scale of the proposed new Wainiha bridges compared to the ACROW bridges would be reduced.
+The overall scale of the proposed new Wainiha bridges compared to the ACROW bridges would be reduced and would be very close in scale to the pre-ACROW historic bridges.
 The lower overall height of the proposed new bridges is attributed mainly to the installation of crash-tested structural steel tube rails versus the taller, densely-spaced ACROW truss configuration.
-A rail type has been identified that offers visual similarities to the historic pre-ACROW bridges that existed prior to their emergency replacement.
-The proposed rail type and configuration offers sight distance advantages through and above the bridges, as compared to the existing ACROW bridges.
+A rail type has been identified that offers visual similarities to the historic pre-ACROW bridges that existed prior to their emergency replacement while being lower in profile.
+The proposed rail type and configuration offers sight distance advantages through and above the bridges, as compared to the existing ACROW bridges, and pre-Acrow Wainiha Bridges.
 A visual rendering of the proposed Bridges 2 and 3 is shown below.